 Video and broadcast project development.
 Students work as a team to create video projects for organizations or sporting and news packages suitable for broadcast on the Bethel closed circuit system or CTV.
 Lab may be repeated for up to 4 credits.
+Prerequisite: Consent of instructor.

-COM208U • Native Americans and the Media

-Analysis of media portrayals of Native Americans.
+COM208U • Native Americans and the Media (occasionally interim) 3 credits Analysis of media portrayals of Native Americans.
 Emphasis on Native American cultures and voices, mainstream portrayals of Native Americans through a variety of media, and social and media critical tools for examining media mainstream images of minority groups.
 Prerequisite: GES130 or GES145, 146.